sfpdecresc/EtrianOdysseyTAS/README.md

 # EtrianOdysseyTAS
-Programmable Etrian Odyssey TAS
+Etrian Odyssey I TAS Programming Language

 ## What Is It?
-This is a simple, programming language that compiles to DeSmuME's .dsm file.
-You write some code in this language, then compile it with the .html[javascript] interface, saving the output as a .dsm file that you then load into DeSmuME with Etrian Odyssey running.
+This is a simple programming language that compiles to DeSmuME's .dsm file.
+You write some code in this language, then compile it with the PHP tool, saving the output as a .dsm file that you then load into DeSmuME with Etrian Odyssey I running.

 ## Why Is It?
-Complete RNG manipulation for Etrian Odyssey has been discovered.
-RTA notes end up looking, more-or-less, like a TAS, since this game is mostly grid-walking and menuing.
-Since some of us already have TAS-like RTA notes, it would be nice to be able to just hand these notes to the emulator and have it run them for us.
-Because notes are slightly too complex, some compromises had to be made - but code still looks decently readable, so we can still use sort-of-human-written-looking notes as TAS input.
+(1) We have complete RNG manipulation figured out for Etrian Odyssey, and it's doable in real time.
+Because of this, RTA notes end up looking like a TAS, since this game is mostly grid-walking and menuing.
+(2) This game is too lengthy and mundane for frequent real time speedruns.

+## Compiling Code In Your Command-Line Interface
+(1) Have PHP installed (as far as I know, Apple OSs have PHP installed by default).
+(2) Example : cd ~/Documents/EtrianOdysseyTAS/ && php -f compiler.php mappingPercentTAS.dsm library1.txt mappingPercentTAS.txt (first argument is output name, following arguments are code files, combined in left-to-right order)

 ## Notes And Warnings
 • Debugging a TAS in DeSmuME can be difficult.
 On the Apple OS versions, there's a handy little Execution Control window.
 There's a command called "Jump to frame number:".
 Its name is misleading.
 Think of it as "Fast-forward up until just before frame number:".
 If you load a TAS and then jump 1000 frames, DeSmuME will run the first 1000 input frames as fast as possible and then drop you off immediately before frame 1000.
 Use the #lbl instruction in your code to figure out where your breakpoints will be, pause the emulator, jump to that spot, and start debugging.
-• The compiler will not help you very much regarding syntax errors, unless you open up your browser's JavaScript console and read through the intermediate JavaScript to see where the error occurred.
-Both this language and its intended uses are so simple that you shouldn't run into very many issues.
+• The compiler will not help you very much regarding syntax errors.
+My hope is that this language is simple enough that you simply won't make any mistakes.
+• The name of the function that gets called in order to make the .dsm is "main".
+Remember to include a #fxn[main] command at the top of your main code file, otherwise nothing will be generated.
+• Currently, functions are evaluated as they're parsed - in a single pass.
+This means that you must define functions before you use them in code.

 ## Language Specification
 This is how the language should behave, not necessarily how it actually behaves.